Espyo/Life_of_Judd/readme.txt

 The idea was that I'd make a simple game based on the simple judging mechanic, in only a week.
 ...I overestimated my abilities.
 Still, I manage to complete it in a month or so, so I'm still pleased!
+Initially, it was just going to have free mode.
+But I figured that'd be super boring, so I added a story mode.
+It was meant to have around 5 to 10 chapters, but it ended up with 30 as my imagination went wild!
+I think the extra development time was well worth it.

 ===============